indeedassessments/api-documentation/sections/bundles.md

 * `DELETE /bundles/pgrnovpmee0qkljd.json` will delete the given bundle if the bundle wasn't previously published.

-No params required.
 This endpoint will return `204 No Content` if successful.

 You can only delete bundles if they are in the `unpublished_and_unlocked` status, otherwise, the deletion is not permitted.